Dearborn Public Library

 May, 2015

-Awarded, for a second time, the Big Read grant from the National Endowment for the Arts.
-The book chosen by the 2016 Dearborn Big Read Committee is Edgar Allan Poe’s Stories and Poems
+Awarded the Big Read grant from the National Endowment for the Arts for a second time.
+The book chosen by the 2016 Dearborn Big Read Committee was Edgar Allan Poe’s Stories and Poems

-The Library Commission approves full reciprocity with all The Library Network (TLN) libraries, with some restrictions on lending (June 2015); Service is launched in September 2015.
+The Library Commission approves full reciprocity with all The Library Network (TLN) libraries.

 2016